hpacheco/ses/labs/Lab2.md

 Using the same rationale, it is possible to generalize automated testing techniques to handle some security properties as *self-composed* safety properties of *self-composed* programs.

 Very recent academic tools allow applying traditional fuzzers to support the automated testing of security properties; one such example is ct-fuzz, tailored for automated testing of constant-time security for cryptographic implementations.
 Since most of these tools are not yet very user-friendly, we refrain from providing running examples.
-If you are interested in learning more check, the ct-fuzz [paper](http://www.cs.utah.edu/~shaobo/ct-fuzz.pdf) and the [GitHub repository](https://github.com/michael-emmi/ct-fuzz).
+If you are interested in learning more, check the ct-fuzz [paper](http://www.cs.utah.edu/~shaobo/ct-fuzz.pdf) and the [GitHub repository](https://github.com/michael-emmi/ct-fuzz).

 ## Tasks